smarter-travel-media/st-metrics/src/site/markdown/development.md

 For more information, check out the [site plugin](https://github.com/github/maven-plugins).

-### Push Release Builds
+### Pushing Builds

-ST-Metrics uses [Bintray](https://bintray.com/) to host release builds (as JARs).
+ST-Metrics uses [oss.jfrog.org](https://oss.jfrog.org/) and [Bintray](https://bintray.com/) to host snapshot and release builds (as JARs).
 If you'd like to publish a new build, you'll have to set up an account on Bintray and get yourself added to the `smartertravel` organization.
 Once you've done that, add your username and API key to your `~/.m2/settings.xml` file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>